 Yesterday, I went to lunch with my cousin/friend Shann.
-She arrived at the house and waited for me in the car.
-Bounding out the front door, I greeted her and stepped to her open window.
+She arrived at the house and waited in the car.
+Bounding out the door, I greeted her and stepped to her open window.

 We exchanged compliments, each finding something worth a shout-out, the norm between us two.
 Then she followed hers up with an "I'm so glad you're back here, and that you're my friend!"

-To which I heartily agreed, saying, "And I return the cinnamon."
+To which I heartily agreed, "And I return the cinnamon."

-Giggling, I corrected myself.
+Giggling, I corrected.
 "Sentiment, I mean.
 I return the sentiment."

-Driving to Phat Phil's (me in my car, she following), I felt a surge of love and connection.
-It was one of those perfect spring days in Northwest Georgia, sunny and warm, but not too warm.
-A perfect, low-humidity type day.
+On the way to Phat Phil's (me in front, Shann following), I felt an enormous surge of love and connection.
+It was a perfect spring day in Northwest Georgia, sunny and warm, but not too hot.
+A perfect, low-humidity day.

-We drove down North Avenue, past the site of the old hospital (now a parking lot for the new), past Junior Food Store and through the 'projects' that have been there for as long as I remember.
-A family friend lived there growing up and, with pride I noted that it is still as well-kept as it was back then.
+We drove down North Avenue, past the site of the old hospital, now a parking lot for the new, past Junior Food Store, and through the 'projects' where family-friends had lived.
+With pride I noted it is still as well-kept as it was back then.

-On to Old Town Road through Fullerville, past my friend Shelia's mama's house and the baseball park.
-I spent countless hours in both places as a youth: hanging out, sleeping over, inventing things in the kitchen.
+On Old Town Road through Fullerville, past Shelia Saul's mama's house and the baseball park.
+I spent countless hours in both places as a girl - hanging out, sleeping over, inventing foods in the kitchen.
 In my mind's eye I see little usses jumping the ditch playing follow-the-leader.
-My mouth waters remembering green plums plucked straight from the tree.
+My mouth waters remembering green plums plucked from the tree.

 By the time I made the outskirts of Villa Rica, I was bursting with it.
-It welled up inside and I watched myself with awe and wonder as all those feelings tumbled out in a shouted, "I LOVE YOU, VILLA RICA!!!!"
+It welled up inside, the "detached-me" experiencing awe and wonder, as those feelings tumbled out in a shouted, "I LOVE YOU, VILLA RICA!!!!"

 What has changed?
 Everything.
 And yet nothing.